BestWalletTeam/BestMoneroWalletApp/README.md

 Release builds are reproducible and bootstrappable: the toolchain itself can be built from source rather than trusted as a binary download, and independent builders can confirm that a published artifact matches the tagged source.
 If you did not build it yourself, verify it against the published hashes before running it.

+See the [latest release](https://github.com/BestWalletTeam/BestMoneroWalletApp/releases/latest) for the available artifacts, hashes, and release information.

 ## Contributing

-Issues and pull requests are welcome at [github.com/BestWalletTeam/BestWalletApp](https://github.com/BestWalletTeam/BestWalletApp).
+Issues and pull requests are welcome at [github.com/BestWalletTeam/BestMoneroWalletApp](https://github.com/BestWalletTeam/BestMoneroWalletApp).

-- [HACKING.md](HACKING.md) — setting up a development environment
+* [HACKING.md](HACKING.md) — setting up a development environment
-- [MAINTENANCE.md](MAINTENANCE.md) — what the project prioritises, and why
+* [MAINTENANCE.md](MAINTENANCE.md) — what the project prioritises, and why
-- [RELEASE.md](RELEASE.md) — how a release is cut
+* [RELEASE.md](RELEASE.md) — how a release is cut
-- [SECURITY.md](SECURITY.md) — reporting a vulnerability. **Do not open a public issue for a security problem.**
+* [SECURITY.md](SECURITY.md) — reporting a vulnerability. **Do not open a public issue for a security problem.**

 ## Credits